AaltoSciComp/scicomp-docs/training/scip/kickstart-2024.rst

   * **15:25--15:50: Editors and local/remote workflows** *Hossein Firooz and Richard Darst*

     - One can use clusters also without the shell, but it comes with some extra care.
-Materials: `VSCode on HPC <https://coderefinery.github.io/TTT4HPC_Interactive/VSCode/>`__
+Materials: :doc:`/triton/apps/vscode`
   * **15:50--16:00: Wrapping-up and getting ready for day 2** *Richard Darst*

   * Preparation for day 2: